 SystemVerilog allows a matching block name to be specified after the block end or join keyword, preceded by a colon.
 This can help document which end or join is associated with which begin or fork when there are nested blocks.
 A name at the end of the block is not required.
-It is an error if the name at the end is different.
+It is shall be an error if the name at the end is different than the block name at the beginning.